When managing to outcomes and performance, you need a dashboard. What’s happening today, what happened in the past, and how does this predict the...

 Moving upmarket is an arduous process that often takes several years.
 It’s an opportunity to confirm your PMF but it’s also the time to revisit your product features and roadmap.

-Why move upmarket?
+When should you move upmarket?

 The common pros of moving upmarket usually outweigh the cons, but that’s a case-by-case evaluation you must make yourself:

-- Less accounts to nurture and service
+- Fewer accounts to nurture and service

 - More multi-year deals